 This efficiency index characterizes the average level of total contribution for each treatment.
 In this way, the Nash equilibrium of zero contributions to the group account corresponds to an efficiency of 0% while the socially efficient equilibrium of contribute all corresponds to an efficiency of 100%.
+Ultimately, there were no statistically significant differences between these proportions at the 0.05 significance level.
+Again, these results do not provide evidence that the different endowment schemes in each treatment affected economic efficiency differently.
+However, similar to the actual frequency distributions, the results are fairly consistent with the behavioral predictions.
+The pledge treatment obtained the lowest overall economic efficiency while the carryover and full endowment treatments obtained the greatest total economic efficiency, with the baseline in the middle.

-3.3 Per-Period Contributions
+4.2.
+Per-Period Contributions

-In addition to the analysis of aggregate contributions provided above, we are interested in the distribution of contributions by period.
-Our endowment schemes provide a wide range of potential contributions, and as such we investigate both the level of contributions and the percent of the effective endowment contributed.
-Figure 2 depicts the average per-period contribution (in level) to the group account across treatment and period.
-The pledge treatment is excluded from the figure because of substantial volatility in per-period, absolute contributions, a consequence of the nonbinding nature of allocation decisions that obfuscates any meaningful comparison between the pledge treatment and the other treatments on a round-by-round basis.
+To complement the analysis of aggregate contributions, per-period contributions are now examined.
+Figure 2 depicts the average, absolute, perperiod contribution to the group account across treatment and period.
+Absolute contribution for subject i in period t of treatment s is simply $C{i,t,s}$ .

+The pledge treatment is excluded from the figure because of substantial volatility in per-period, absolute contributions, a consequence of the nonbinding nature of allocation decisions that obfuscates any meaningful comparison between the pledge treatment and the other treatments.